appbaseio/reactivesearch/content/docs/reactivesearch/searchbox/api.md

 			}
 		```

-    -  **renderQuerySuggestions** - the template use to display custom query suggestions with a different container (div element) or different layout.
+    -  **renderQuerySuggestions** - the template use to display custom popular suggestions with a different container (div element) or different layout.
   	 <br/>
   		It accepts an object with these properties:
         -   **`data`**: `array`
-            An array of parsed query suggestions obtained from the applied query.
+            An array of parsed popular suggestions obtained from the applied query.
         -   **`getItemProps`**: `object`
             An function which accepts `suggestion` as argument and returns all the required attributes which make the suggestion accessible and functional.